-- 2. A member of the council may ask one question of: - the Mayor - a member of the cabinet - the chair of any committee or sub-committee or community council - each community council may submit one question that has previously been considered and noted by said community council, - 3.
-Composite questions where a member wishes to raise a number of points in relation to the same subject matter, he/she may do so in a multi-part question provided that up to three parts shall be deemed to be one.
+- 2. A member of the council may ask one question of: - the Mayor - a member of the cabinet - the chair of any committee or sub-committee or community council - 3.
+Each community council may submit one question that has previously been considered and noted by said community council to any of the members listed in paragraph 2 above. - 4.
+Composite questions where a member or a community council wishes to raise a number of points in relation to the same subject matter, they may do so in a multi-part question provided that up to three parts shall be deemed to be one.

-- 4. A question may be asked on any matter in relation to which the council has powers or duties or which affects Southwark. - 5.
-No question shall be asked on a matter relating to an investigation by (whether completed or not), or ruling of, the audit, governance and standards committee or sub-committee insofar as the question relates to the behaviour or conduct of an individual member or members. - 6.
+- 5. A question may be asked on any matter in relation to which the council has powers or duties or which affects Southwark. - 6.
+No question shall be asked on a matter relating to an investigation by (whether completed or not), or ruling of, the standards committee or sub-committee insofar as the question relates to the behaviour or conduct of an individual member or members. - 7.
 No question shall be asked on a matter concerning a planning or licensing application.